tangshuang/storagex/README.md

 **expires**

 How long the value will be expired.
-Unit is second(1s).
-If you set '0', it means the value will never expire.
+Unit is ms. If you set '0', it means the value will never expire.

 **storage**